 - 1/2 cup heavy cream

-Heat the olive oil over medium heat in a skillet.
+- Heat the olive oil over medium heat in a skillet.
 Cut the chicken into bite sized pieces.
-Season the chicken thighs with salt and pepper, and then cook for 5 minutes, turning to brown on each side.
+Season the chicken with salt and pepper if desired and then cook for 5 minutes, turning to brown on each side.
 Remove the chicken and set it aside.
 The chicken won't be completely cooked, it will finish cooking in the sauce.

-- Meanwhile, add the chopped green pepper, mushrooms and onions to the skillet and cook for 5 minutes.
+- Meanwhile, add the chopped bell pepper and onions to the skillet and cook for 5 minutes.

-Chop the chicken thighs and return to the skillet, along with the garlic and cook for 1 minute.
+- Retun the chicken to the skillet, along with the garlic and cook for 1 minute.

-Add the hot pickled cherry peppers, salt, red pepper and can of crushed tomatoes.
+- Add the hot pickled cherry peppers, salt, broth and crushed tomatoes.
 Stir to mix, bring to a boil and then reduce the heat and simmer for 10 minutes.

 Nutrition facts are estimates.